 NYU is responsible for the control of health hazards related to chemical and physical agents within the University's laboratories.
-Programs designed to implement University policy and procedures have been established to protect the health and safety of students, faculty, and staff as well as to meet the regulatory requirements established by OSHA, EPA, NY State and local authorities.
+Programs designed to implement University policy and procedures have been established to protect the health and safety of students, faculty, and staff as well as to meet the regulatory requirements established by Occupational Safety and Health Administration (OSHA), Evironmental protection Agency (EPA), New York State and local authorities.

 Environmental Health and Safety has instigated the following programs:

 - Chemical Hygiene Program (DOC.) to provide information for the identification and determination of hazards in the lab.